Locked Away: Remix

 The official remix is titled "Locked Away Again (The Remix)" and features an additional verse from American rapper Lil Wayne.
 It cancels the bridge by R. City and replaces their first verse of the original song to the third verse.
 The second verse is the same as in the original song.

 Music video

 A music video for "Locked Away" was released on August 14, 2015.

 The music video features four different families, a soldier leaving his family to return to service, a man (Theron Thomas of R. City) and a woman (Chantel K Davis) fighting to make ends meet, a man (Timothy Thomas of R. City) returning home to his child and the child's mother, and a father and daughter torn apart by an unlawful act.
 All suffering from vignettes of love, loss, poverty, and imprisonment, all set over Levine's crooned chorus "If I got locked away / and we lost it all today / tell me honestly / would you still love me the same?"

+In the beginning of the video, a woman gets arrested, and a police officer gives her a Miranda warning, telling her: "You have the right to remain silent.
+Anything you say can and will be used against you in the court of law."